APANDEY2201/Design-Of-An-AlgorithmforDiscovering_MeaningfulPatterns/README.md

 # Design_of_an_algorithm_for_Discovering_Meaningful_Patterns

 ### Algorithm 1
-> Stepwise execution of the algorithm
+> Sequential execution of the algorithm

 - [x] MainTestNegFIN.java is the main file which needs to be executed.
 The code allows flexibility to choose Rank,